davidpanderson/xw/README.md

 Link the main program to a grid module to produce a type-specific executable (e.g. `black_square` and `barrier`).

-The main program has the following command-line arguments:
+The main program takes the following command-line arguments:

 `--word_list <filename>'

 Use the word list contained in the given file.
 Default `words`.

 `--veto_file <filename>`

+Use the given file of vetoed words (see below).
+Default `vetoed_words`.

 `--grid_file <filename>`